Our SISTERS

 Mary Virginia Macke

 After years in education as a teacher, principal and tutor, Sister Mary Macke managed the Emergency Department of Dayton Catholic Social Services.
-She moved on to become Pastoral Administrator of St. Vincent de Paul.
-As a member of St. Bernard Spring Grove Village conference, home visits are made in Winton Hills, Spring Grove Village, Winton Road and Gray Road.
+She moved on to become Pastoral Administrator of Mother of Christ Parish.
+As a member of St. Bernard Spring Grove Village parish community, she continues to assist those in need through St. Vincent de Paul association and care for her feline friends.

 Sister